 7.x Virtual Event with the Creators of the Elastic Stack

-Learn about the many new features in 7.0 (and some of the big hitters in the 6.x series that you may have missed) and participate in the global celebration of Elastic Stack 7.0.
+Learn about the many new features in 7.0 (and some of the big hitters in the 6.x series that you may have missed).

 Elastic Stack 7.0 Overview